What is considered a deep dive and 26 pro tips for beginner deep divers

 In UK waters there are also currents and tides to consider and slack time.
-You don’t want to be diving on any wreck when the tide is running, let alone one that's at 40 plus metres (130 plus feet).
+You don’t want to be diving on any wreck when the tide is running.
+Let alone deep diving on a wreck at 40 plus metres (130 plus feet).

 4. Consider diver support and additional safety as a part of your dive plan

 Consider additional safety tips.
 For example the dive boat should always have a supply of oxygen on board.
-This is needed for administering to a scuba diver that's come up too quickly from a scuba dive.
+This may be needed to administer to a scuba diver who has come up too quickly from a scuba dive.

 Also, consider the distance from your nearest barometric chamber or decompression chamber.
-These are extra safety precautions to allow for that just in case things all go wrong.
+These are extra safety precautions to allow for anything going wrong.

 5. Plan the deepest dive as your first or only dive of the day

 The deepest dive of the day should always be the first one you do.
-However, if you are planning an extra deep dive, consider only do the one one dive.
+However, if you are planning an extra deep dive this should be the one and only dive for the day.